-In practice, we have seen patients initially lose weight and improve their health by making changes to only diet and exercise.
+In practice, we have seen patients initially lose weight and improve their health by making changes to only diet and exercise habits.
 Then at some point their progress comes to a complete stall.
 Many times, further investigation into their stress/recovery balance has shown that chronically stressed patients need to improve this balance if progress towards their health goals is to be achieved.

 While stress is difficult to avoid, realizing rest and recovery is needed to balance stress is an important first step in treating an unhealthy stress/recovery balance.
 Further steps in treating an unhealthy stress/recovery balance are to identify causes of stress and to develop mechanisms that can be effective at increasing the rest/recovery response.
 This may take some trial and error and may involve looking at sleep quality and quantity.